Omega Constellation vs Rolex Datejust: What You Need to Know in 2026

 • Bezel: Rotating “Thunderbird” bezel with 60-minute scale

-• Bracelet: Typically Oyster style
+• Bracelet: Typically Oyster-style

-• Typical pre-owned: often $7,000–$15,000, dial and originality-dependent
+• Typical pre-owned: $7,000–$15,000, dial and originality-dependent

 4. Ref.
 16234 (Late 1980s to Mid-2000s)